 Children and Teens

-Does your child or teen feel frustrated or angry in school, or at home?
+Does your teen feel frustrated or angry in school, or at home?

 Are homework and grades a struggle?

 Does she or he get angry when they don't get what they want?

 Is your pre-teen or teen exploring or questioning their sexuality and struggling with who they are, or, are they already farther down that path?